thebigpotatoe/face-recognition-docker/README.md

 ```

 > Note this example is to get your feet wet, it does not provide facial recognition until you follow the [inject descriptors](#Injecting-Descriptors) section

+## Current Limitaions

+Currently, tfjs-node does not work on the raspberry pi (or at least in the tested configurations).
+The app will still work but will be slow.
+Any suggestions on th ematter are welcome as an issue or pull request :smile:

 ## How To Use